pavel-burakov-engineer/pavel-burakov-engineer/README.md

 ![banner](banner/banner2.jpg)
-# 3D artist Design engineer
+# 3D Artist and Design Engineer

 ## About me
 Experienced in the development of machines, devices and constractions.